CALL TODAY 480-600-3003

 If you're a woman and you're ready for change, we've got great news.
 Women's coaching with Christy is all about change and focus.
 It's active and experiential coaching that will keep you engaged and accountable to yourself.
 The result?
 A life bursting with happiness, fulfillment, and joy.

-EMDR Coaching in Flowing Well, AZ
+EMDR Therapy in Flowing Well, AZ

 EMDR, or Eye Movement Desensitization & Reprocessing, is a powerful technique used to heal people from distressing and disturbing life experiences.
-EMDR Coaching with Christy Maxey allows the mind to heal from psychological trauma much quicker than traditional therapy methods.
+EMDR therapy with Christy Maxey allows the mind to heal from psychological trauma much quicker than traditional therapy methods.

 When we go through traumatic experiences, we often associate those events with negative beliefs and emotions like feelings of shame, anger, and inadequacy.
 EMDR helps the mind reprocess the life-changing event, allowing the client to heal and live a life they love.